cskrov/duckdns/README.md

 # DuckDNS updater
 A simple DuckDNS updater meant to be run in a container.
-It assumes full control over the `/data` directory.
-Make sure to mount it to a persistent volume.
+It expects the config file to be mounted to `/data/config.json`.
+Logs will be written to `/data/logs`.

-It requires a `config.json` file in the `/data` directory.
-The file should look like this:
+The config file should look like this:
 ```json
 {
   "domains": ["yourdomain", "yourotherdomain"],